 Yes it is possible to have a subsite or section of a TMS site that does not have the templates.
 A raw template can be set up for a folder to notify TMS that the templates should not wrap the content in that folder.
-Please contact Online Media for assistance in setting up raw content.
+Please contact the Web Team for assistance in setting up raw content.

 Why are only the files & debug options showing in the edit toolbox when I log in to TMS?

 The default options that are shown to any University staff member when they log into the development server webdev are files and debug.
 If these are the only options displayed when you are viewing a site on webdev, then you do not have access privileges to edit that site.
 As the permissions are controlled by the web servers and these may take some time to take effect, please retry logging in after one hour and if the problem persists, please contact the Web Team.

 The edit box is stretching behind a widget and I cannot fully edit my page in TMS.
 How do I fix this?

 If you have recently had a template upgrade and you are having trouble editing your website because the edit box is stretching out behind a widget, we advise you upgrade to Firefox , or Version 7 of IE .

 The reason for this change, is that we have altered the newer style templates so that the content zone, and the widget zone will remain at their correct width, no matter how large the elements within them are.
 We have had many issues with the previous templates as users would put in elements that were too large for the template's content zone and it would push the widget out and 'break' the template.

 - Start Firefox